On the number of crossings and bouncings of a diffusion at a sticky threshold: Introduction

 converges in law to some non-trivial discrete random variable (see \cite[\S 8]{Port94}, stated in the next Theorem~\ref{thm_Portenko}).
 This contrasts with the standard Brownian motion, where this statistic, renormalized by $\sqrt{\pi/2n}$, converges in probability to its local time at $0$.

 In the case of sticky Brownian motion, we distinguish between three types of crossings and establish the limit behavior of each respective re-normalized number of crossings statistic.
-Unlike the case of the non-sticky Brownian motion, we show that the normalizing sequence depends on the type of crossing considered.
-One type of crossings provide a statistic whose renormalized limit behavior corresponds to the one observed in the Brownian case.
+Unlike the Brownian motion, we show that the normalizing sequence depends on the type of crossing considered.
+One type of crossings provides a statistic whose renormalized limit matches the one observed in the Brownian case.
 Understanding the limit behavior of all these statistics is a crucial step before tackling the open question of the convergence rates to the local time at a sticky threshold.
-For other processes, these have been obtained in~\cite[Theorem~1.2]{Jac98} for classical diffusions and to~\cite{Maz19} for skew threshold diffusions.
+For non-sticky processes, these have been obtained in~\cite[Theorem~1.2]{Jac98} for classical diffusions and to~\cite{Maz19} for skew threshold diffusions.

+Ultimately, establishing such rates would enable us to obtain similar rates for the stickiness parameter estimators established here and in \cite{Anagnostakis2022,AnagnostakisM2023}, which are built on such approximations.
+To highlight the importance of the estimation problem, let us mention a few applications of sticky diffusions.
+These processes are used in finance to model price dynamics on asset subject to takeover offers (see~\cite{criens2022separating}).
+In quantum mechanics, to model motions of particles near a source of emission (see \cite{DavTru}).
+In classical mechanics, to model motions of coarse particles in colloids (see \cite{BouRabee2020} and references therein).
+And in epidemics, to model concentrations of pathogens in an organism (see~\cite{calsina2012steady}).
+During an infection, these concentrations are random and significant, whereas off-infection, they keep close to zero.

-Alos, we introduce the symmetric counterpart of crossings, called bouncings, defined here as rebounds at the threshold.
+Another contribution of this paper is the introduction of the symmetric counterpart of crossings, called bouncings, defined here as rebounds of the time-discretization of the process at some threshold.
 As with crossings, we distinguish three kinds of bouncing and prove that the respective number of bouncings has the same asymptotic properties as the number of crossings of the same kind.
-We combine results on bouncings and crossings to establish results on the sticky--reflected Brownian motion (see Section~\ref{ssec_stickyrefl} for a definition), where only bouncing behavior is possible, and also on some sticky It\^o diffusions.
+We combine results on bouncings and crossings to establish results on the sticky-reflected Brownian motion (see Section~\ref{ssec_stickyrefl} for a definition), where only bouncing behavior is possible, and also on some sticky It\^o diffusions.
 Our findings allow for the construction of a consistent stickiness parameter estimator, which we numerically show to converge at a comparable or faster rate than existing estimators in~\cite{Anagnostakis2022, AnagnostakisM2023}.